The Grizzly

 LYME BAY WINERY

 Lyme Bay Winery has supported the Grizzly for many years.
-They are a local company producing delicious and award winning English wine, fruit wine, cider, mead, liqueurs and spirits from their home in Devon’s beautiful Axe Valley
+They are a local company producing delicious and award winning English wine, fruit wine, mead and liqueurs from their home in Devon’s beautiful Axe Valley.